Makeufacturing/MKFG/Build_NewToolsForMKFG/MechanicalAids_ToolsLinkagesAndGuides/DoughLoader/README.md

 - 1 x 3/16" to 1/4" thick plywood sheet (as big as you want your loader to be).
 - 4 x 1/4" square dowel rods (these form the top and bottom guide edges).
-- 3 x 1/8" plywood sheet (these act as a spaces to keep the belt off of the deck and round the edges).
+- 3 x 1/8" plywood sheet/strips (these act as a spacer to keep the belt off of the deck and round the edges; alternatively you can cut up a yard stick if you'd rather).
 - 1 x 1/2" square wooden dowel (the handle that the conveyor cloth gets wrapped around).
 - 1 x piece of cotton duck canvas fabric to use as the conveyor belt.
 - 5 x medium binder clips (to hold everything in place)